ratnadeveloper/one-click-searches-privacy/PRIVACY_POLICY.md

 - We do not use analytics services that would send your data to third parties.
 - We do not include advertising networks in our extension.

+## Multi-Browser Compatibility

+This extension works across multiple browsers including Chrome, Firefox, Edge, and Opera.
+We use the same privacy practices across all supported browsers, and our approach to data handling remains consistent regardless of which browser you use.

 ## Your Rights

 You have the following rights regarding your data:
 - Right to know what data we collect.
-- Right to access your stored data (via Chrome's extension data viewing tools).
+- Right to access your stored data (via browser extension data viewing tools).
 - Right to delete your data by uninstalling the extension.
 - Right to restrict processing by disabling the extension.